Updated on 25 September 2014

 All eligible candidates for grants who are children of deceased members of the Division are funded.
 Active Duty soldiers and their spouses and children compete for grants and selection is made annually by a board comprised of Command Sergeants Major of the Division acting in their private capacity as members of the Association.
 All requests for grants in this category were satisfied through school year 1996/1997, however the large number of active duty applications for school year 1997/1998 necessitated that grants be awarded in order of priority.

 Funding for the Ia Drang program comes from donations specifically earmarked for this category of grant.
 Ia Drang funds are separately invested in a fenced program to build up an investment corpus which will sustain additional grants from its proceeds.
+The Ia Drang program is rapidly running out of money.
+The number of scholarships provided is exceeding the donations we receive for this program and we are forced to sell off investments to pay the grants.

 Please mail your tax-deductible donations to the Foundation of the 1st Cavalry Division Association, 302 N. Main St., Copperas Cove, TX 76522-1703.
 Donations in the amount of $25 or more will be acknowledged in the SABER.
 Donations of $250 or more will receive a tax certificate as required by the IRS.
 Donations intended for the Ia Drang Fund should be made out to the Ia Drang Scholarship Fund.